carlybeefbarley/mgb/code13/massemail/README.md

 ## Generate CSV of usernames and emails

-Make a one off CSV of usernames and emails in `data/users.csv`.
+Make a one off CSV of usernames and emails in the current production database.
+Saves to `data/users.csv`.

     # first start the app
     cd ../app